-- + Preamble Sys Char Transmit System Character only. - + Preamble Country and Sys Char Transmit System Character and Country Code ("0" for USA). - + Preamble None Transmit no preamble (default). - Convert UPCE1 To UPCA Enable this to convert UPCE1 decoded data to UPC-A format before transmission.
-After conversion, the data follows UPC-A format and is affected by UPC-A programming selections.
-Disable this to transmit UPCE1 decoded data as UPCE1 data, without conversion (default disabled).
+- Preamble Sys Char Transmit System Character only. - Preamble Country and Sys Char Transmit System Character and Country Code ("0" for USA). - Preamble None Transmit no preamble (default). - Report Check Digit The check digit is the last character of the symbol used to verify the integrity of the data.
+Enables or disables this option.
+A check in the checkbox indicates that the option is enabled (default disabled).